Ellen Lloyd - AncientPages.com - As a protector of children, women, travelers, Jizo (Jizō ) plays an important role in Japanese mythology.

 Jizo – Protector Of Children, Travelers, Women And The Weak

-Jizo has many functions and duties, but most important of them all is that acts a protector of children and unborn children who died before their parents.
+Jizo has many functions and duties, but most important of them all is that he acts a protector of children and unborn children who died before their parents.
 According to Japanese Buddhist stories, children who face judgment in the afterlife are doomed to stack rocks on the riverbed of souls in purgatory because they didn't have a chance to build up good karma on earth.
 Jizo helps these children to cross the river in the sleeves of his robe.

 He is the God of smiles and long sleeves, the enemy of evil spirits, and the one being who can heal the wound of a mother who has lost her child in death.
 Jizo is also the guardian of travelers, women and the weak.